particle-iot/docs/src/content/reference/device-os/firmware.md

 | Wake from ULTRA_LOW_POWER sleep | &nbsp; | &nbsp; | &check; |
 | Wake from HIBERNATE sleep | &nbsp; | &nbsp; | &nbsp; |

-{{note op="start" type="cellular"}}
-On cellular devices, if you turn off the cellular modem, you should not wake with a period of less than 10 minutes on average.
-Your mobile carrier may ban your SIM card from the network for aggressive reconnection if you reconnect more than approximately 6 times per hour.
-Using `.network(NETWORK_INTERFACE_CELLULAR)` keeps the cellular modem connected which eliminates reconnection issues and makes it possible to use short sleep times, even down to seconds.
-Since the cellular network stays connected, it eliminates the blinking green phase.
-{{note op="end"}}

 #### SystemSleepConfiguration::analog()